vishksatham/artboard/README.md

 # Overview:

-This application allows users to create, edit, and save designs made up of colored squares.
+This TypeScript application allows users to create, edit, and save designs made up of colored squares.
 The project consists of a Node.js server handling API requests and a React client for user interaction.

 # Features: